-Liver 13 is the thirteenth point along the main acupuncture channel of the Liver and is:
+Liver 13 is the thirteenth point along the main Liver acupuncture channel and is:

 Zhangmen lies at the tip of the 11th rib, or just inferior and anterior to it.

 1/ Perpendicular to the skin.
-Recommended depth of needle is no more or less than that required to reach the point: in thin people this may be only a quarter of an inch.
-On fat people it could be two inches or even more.
-Beware needling too deeply.
+Recommended depth of needle is no more or less than that required to reach the point.
+In thin people this may be only a quarter of an inch, whereas in fat people it could be two inches or even more.
+With that in mind, beware of needling too deeply.

 The way I reach it is to palpate the point which, if it needs treatment, is usually sensitive if not actually sore, and assess how deeply I have to press the skin inwards to reach it.